Wednesday, April 1, 2026

 The Bhagavad Gita is a treasure trove of knowledge - all that you need to be is an inquisitive student, because only when the student is ready, the master appears!
 Join me this month in the 'April A to Z challenge,' as I take you through selected verses of this monumental scripture, and try to decipher the amazing lessons it has in store for us.

-In this verse, Krishna says that the root of all miseries in life is 'Attachment'.
-Attachment leads to expectations/desires.
-Unfulfilled expectations lead to anger.
-When we act in anger, it leads to loss of discretion and regrettable decisions.
+In this verse, Krishna says that the root of all miseries in life is 'sanga' or attachment.

-How profound, isn't it?
-When we are attached to something or someone, we develop expectations from them.
 We could be attached to our family, our job, even our house or our car.
 We expect that our family remains grateful to us for the things that we do for them, or our workplace appreciates the hard work that we put in, or people reciprocate our kindness with kindness.
+When we are attached to something or someone, we develop expectations from them.

 This desire or expectation could either be met or unmet.
 If the desire is met, it leads to greed for more, and if the desire is not met, it leads to anger.
 If our family acts in a favourable way, we hope they will keep doing so.
 If they do not, it makes us angry.
 'How could my efforts be in vain?'
 'How could someone else get promoted over me?'
 Am I being taken for granted?'